An arresting image gets attention.

 Text keeps it.

-Writing for the digital age, coming up with words that folks actually want to read, has the same basic requirements as other writing forms.
+Writing for the digital age, coming up with words that people actually want to read, has the same basic requirements as other writing forms.

 bluelake — writing, editing, publishing.